Use this form to designate faculty members to serve on your PhD committee.

 - The department head should check that the committee is well-formed, according to the Guidelines for PhD Committee Service.

-- Submit the completed form, and any accompanying CVs to the Graduate School for processing in one of the following ways:
+- If the student delivered a printed form to you, you will need to apply a physical signature and then submit the form and any accompanying CVs to the Graduate School for processing in one of the following ways:

 - Scan the signed form and email it to firstname.lastname@example.org.